ut-issl/repository-template/.github/ISSUE_TEMPLATE/action_item.md

 _Provide a detailed description of the issue._

 ## Closing conditions
-Please write conditions of close the issue.
+_Provide the conditions that must be met for the issue to be closed._

 ## Supplements
 - Please write supplements if you need them.